Universal Semantics for the Stochastic Lambda-Calculus: Related Work and Concluding Remarks

 Obviously the equation above does not hold.

 As a final example of a related formalism, we mention probabilistic coherence spaces~\cite{Danos11,Ehrhard14}, which use the decomposition of the usual function space into a linear function space and an exponential comonad.
 In~\cite{Ehrhard14}, a fully abstract semantics is given for a probabilistic extension to PCF.
-This does \emph{not} use a sequence of coin tosses as a source of randomness.
-It can be shown that one can construct a model of an untyped probabilistic $\lambda$-calculus using probabilistic coherence spaces \cite{ehrhard2011computational,leventis2019strong}.
+They model higher-order probability by using a generalization of transition matrices.
 Cones of measures have also been used to construct a model of higher-order probabilistic computation~\cite{Ehrhard17}.
 It is a fascinating question to understand precisely the relationship between all these formalisms for higher-order probabilistic computation.

-To conclude, we have modified the denotational semantics presented in \cite{BFKMPS18a} and have proven it sound and adequate with respect to a call-by-value operational semantics, solving the main open problem from that work.
+To conclude, while other approaches to denotational semantics for higher-order probabilistic computation have been taken, no such construction is the obviously "correct" one.
+To clarify this matter, the connections between different approaches would need to be well understood.
+But this is a hard open problem and requires in-depth understanding of the various possible approaches and how they relate, and the field is not there yet.
+Even though the approaches mentioned above are interesting, we do not see that they have any compelling argument suggesting that they are the only "right" semantics for probabilistic higher-order computation.
+In this paper we contributed to the area by focusing on the Boolean-valued semantics of \cite{BFKMPS18a} and modified it to accommodate a call-by-value operational semantics which we proved it sound and adequate with respect to the modified denotational semantics, solving the main open problem from that work.

-\paragraph{Acknowledgments}
+\section{Acknowledgments}

 Thanks to Giorgio Bacci, Fredrik Dahlqvist, Robert Furber and Arthur Azevedo de Amorim.
 Special thanks to Dana Scott for many inspiring conversations.
 Thanks to the Bellairs Research Institute of McGill University for providing a wonderful research environment.